Pipelines

 Identification of the pipeline in Uniform Resource Name

-In addition, the clone function will be shown (top-right).
+The clone action will be shown in the pipeline details at the top-right.
+Cloning a pipeline allows to create modifications without impacting the original pipeline.
 When cloning a pipeline, you become the owner of the cloned pipeline.

 The Documentation tab provides options for configuring the HTML description for the tool.
 The description appears in the tool repository but is excluded from exported CWL definitions.
 If no documentation has been provided, this tab will be empty.